Vanderpump Rules Makes Bank: How Much Is The Cast Worth?

-Vanderpump Rules season 7 kicked off with a bang last night in the form of Jax Taylor's "Decent Proposal" to now-fiancé Brittany Cartwright at a seafood shack in Malibu, and if the season trailer is any indication, there's a lot more excitement where that came from.
+Vanderpump Rules season eight kicked off with a bang last week, and we found our favorite first family of West Hollywood happily nested in Valley Village.
+There was also a crying Scheana, Tom Schwartz in a t-shirt dress, and some fresh meat named Max Boyens.
+And if the season trailer is any indication, there's a lot more excitement to come.

-The highlights: many Lala Kent tears, alcohol-fueled spats involving one DJ James Kennedy, and an irritated LVP lamenting the fact that Tom Tom has no water, electricity, or gas!
-Will the Toms figure out the much-anticipated cocktail list for their titular restaurant?
-Will Jax stay faithful to his soon-to-be betrothed?
-What storm will hit West Hollywood's first family this season?
+The highlights: many alcohol-fueled spats, a booze cruise, the wedding of Jax Taylor and Brittany Cartwright, and Tom Sandoval getting arrested.
+And that's just a minute-long clip.
+What other storms will hit Bravo's first family this season?

 What we do know is that, since the show's inaugural season in 2013, the SURvers' stars have been on the rise — and so too have their bank accounts.
 So who is the richest?
 Ahead, we break down how much money each Vanderpump Rules star is worth.